cemreefe/MarkdownBlogger-Test/source/blog/testable-links.md

 ### Challenges

-- **Dynamic Content**: Some sites have rapidly changing content or content that they load with javascript. the website for our usecase.
+- **Dynamic Content**: Some sites have rapidly changing content or content that they load with javascript.
 - **Tampering**: A malicious actor could attempt to mimic the expected content to pass checks.

 With these challenges in mind |I think **link seal** could serve as a simple, programmatic way to provide an extra layer of trust for hyperlinks.
 I'm sure we'd be able to find anchor terms in dynamically loaded websites.
 The worst case for a false negative is someone clicking on an ad, and the worst case for a false positive is you having to update your **link seal** key.